ETS2 (buildings, road transport and additional sectors (other small industry))

 For ETS 2, there will be no free allocation.
 Auctioning revenues are to be used to finance the Social Climate Fund (SCF) or by the Member State for climate and social purposes.

-The Environmental Protection Agency (EPA) is the National Competent Authority for Ireland for ETS2, responsible for implementing and administering the national and EU regulations on the permitting of regulated entities and their Monitoring, Reporting and Verification obligations.
+The Environmental Protection Agency (EPA) is the National Competent Authority for Ireland for ETS2, responsible for implementing and administering the national regulations and EU regulations on the permitting of regulated entities and their Monitoring, Reporting and Verification obligations.

 The monitoring and reporting requirements and the obligation to hold a permit commence on 1 January 2025.